rails/rails-dev-box/README.md

 ## Virtual Machine Management

-Once you are done just log out with `^D` and suspend the virtual machine
+When done just log out with `^D` and suspend the virtual machine

     vagrant suspend